superfly/docs/flyctl/cmd/flyctl_storage_update.md

 ## See Also

-* [flyctl extensions storage](/docs/flyctl/extensions-storage/)	 - Provision and manage Tigris object storage buckets
+* [flyctl storage](/docs/flyctl/storage/)	 - Provision and manage Tigris object storage buckets